-- Applicants will be asked to present proof of legal U.S. residency status.
-Applicants who are legal, permanent residents of the U.S. will be required to provide a copy of their permanent resident card prior to progressing in the admission process.
-In the event that permanent residency status is revoked, abandoned or otherwise lost following matriculation, the Burrell College of Osteopathic Medicine shall not be held responsible nor liable in any way for claims, damages, losses, expenses or liabilities whatsoever, related to or arising from such student's inability to complete, or any delay in completion of the Doctor of Osteopathic Medicine degree program. - An immunization status report, including all required vaccinations and immunizations must be submitted: - Diphtheria/ Tetanus/ Pertussis TDAP booster dose within last 10 years. - Measles, Mumps and Rubella Two doses after 1978 and quantitative titers showing immunity for each disease (Measles, Mumps and Rubella).
+- Pay non-refundable full seat deposit of two thousand dollars (\$2,000), which will be credited against the first semester's tuition and fee charges, by the given seat offer deadline. - Submission of the College's electronically signed Admissions and Acceptance Agreement by the given seat offer deadline. - Completion of the following forms: - The College's electronically signed Minimal Technical Standards Form - Emergency Contact Form - Proof of Immunization Form - An immunization status report, including all required vaccinations and immunizations must be submitted.
+All titers are required to be administered no earlier than six months prior to matriculation: - Diphtheria/ Tetanus/ Pertussis TDAP booster dose within last 10 years. - Measles, Mumps and Rubella Two doses after 1978 and quantitative titers showing immunity for each disease (Measles, Mumps and Rubella).
 A copy of the lab results is required. - Hepatitis B Hep B series completion and quantitative Hep B Surface Antibody Titer (IgG) for confirmation of immunity response.
 A copy of the lab results is required. - Tuberculosis (TB) A two-step Tuberculin skin test (PPD two separate placements and two separate results) is required within the sixty days prior to the first day of enrollment.
 Students may obtain either a skin test (TST) or blood test (IGRA) and provide a copy of the result to the College. - If the TB testing is positive for either test, an attestation from a qualified licensed health care provider must be provided showing that they have received appropriate follow-up testing/treatment and may participate in unrestricted clinical activities. - Varicella Proof of two doses of the Varicella vaccine and a positive quantitative Varicella titer (IgG).
-A copy of the lab results is required. - Influenza Documentation of the Influenza's vaccine (in season generally September through March).
+A copy of the lab results is required. - Influenza Documentation of the Influenza's vaccine (in season generally September through March). - Completion of criminal background check and drug screen by the College's designated vendor no earlier than 60 days prior to matriculation. - Submission of all official college transcripts from all degree granting institutions and all courses that have not been previously verified through AACOMAS.
+Transcripts must indicate that the applicant has satisfactorily completed all prerequisite course requirements and satisfied any contingencies, including graduation, as outlined in the Admissions and Acceptance Agreement.
+Applicants who have an officially approved reason acceptable to Burrell College of Osteopathic Medicine for submitting transcripts after the due date must have their transcripts recorded with the Registrar by the first day of class.